Safety & Trail Etiquette

 Safety for all users on the Living Farm Heritage Museum’s shared use trails is of paramount importance.
 Remember, the trails are a shared public space - safety and courtesy make for a positive trail experience for everyone.
 So, please respect your fellow trail users.

-PARK only at designed areas
+PARK only at designed areas, areas designated by signage.

 STONE House - this is a private home.
 Please be respectful!

 GATE at stone house: If closed, do not drive through; park in designated areas

 Both people and horses can pass between posts beside gate.

 Access to the Museum Nature Trail is free of charge and